EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/C_Ingredient_Optimisation.md

 #### One way to achieve this
 - Create a `CTE` for the ingredients
+  - We want to know what ingredients made each pizza as well as if anything had to be doubled.
   - In this CTE we are going to SELECT the record_id, the pizza_name, the topping_name, create a CASE Statement to show the '2x' and add a WHERE clause to exclude all the exclusions from the list of ingredients.
     - `The CASE Statement`:
     - We want to generate a column (I called it extras) where it shows a '2x' by any record (so, any pizza) that has a topping in its list of ingredients (topping_id) that exists in the extras_id column in the [##extras table](#new-extras-table) (so, when that topping was added as an extra).